boozallen/sdp-docs/pages/labs/try-it-out/docs/pages/deploy-devops-tools.rst

 .. code-block:: bash

-   docker-compose -f ./try-it-out/docker-compose.yaml up -d
+   docker-compose -f ./try-it-out/docker-compose.yaml up -d --scale sonar-scanner=0

 .. note:: The ``docker-compose`` command run above may not work on a company's WIFI depending on its firewall settings, so you may need to run it on a private network or where firewall rules are more lax.